nerdstein/nerdstein-design-library/design-library/source/_patterns/02-molecules/05-footer-list/footer-image-list.md

 ---
 title: Footer Images list
 ---
-Use this sección for logo images under the footer
+Use this secction for logo images above the footer

 *Belongs to*

 * Organism: Footer

+*Depends on*

+* Footer image